 Integrating session replay with digital analytics

-While session replay tools can be powerful, they are most effective when integrated with a traditional digital analytics product like Amplitude.
+While session replay tools can be powerful, they are most effective when integrated with a digital analytics product like Amplitude.
 Digital analytics products allow you to run reports around funnels, paths, and other items that identify potential conversion issues.

 Integrating session replay tools and digital analytics tools typically involves passing a session replay recording identifier as a property to the digital analytics product.
 Then when digital analysts find an issue, they can filter the data to isolate users or sessions that encountered the issue and use the session replay property to zero in on recordings that demonstrate the problem.

-Every tool has its own process to capture and play a session replay.
+Every session replay tool has its own process to capture and play a session replay.
 It can be as simple as going into your tool’s dashboard, picking a session to replay, and then watching it.
 However, there are some prerequisites that set the right foundation.

 Capture a session replay by first enabling and then configuring it on your tool.